inkarkapen/cell_type_evaluations/tutorial.md

 Algorithm descriptions are available at: https://portal.brain-map.org/atlases-and-data/bkp/mapmycells/algorithms.

-# Tutotial
+# Tutorial
-The code for the tutorial is in this repository tutorial.ipynb.
+The code for the tutorial is in this repository named "tutorial.ipynb".
 The code takes about 15-20mins to run using the subsampled Marmoset Taxonomy.
 It will be faster or take longer depending on the dataset size.

 # Results
 Below are the results of the analysis to evaluate the predictions of correlation and hierarchical mappings in determining cluster labels in a self-projection evaluation: